artttt/livemaptiles/README.md

 # livemaptiles
 a minimal slippy map tile server that functions in a jupyter notebook session.
 The idea is that you use it for making a quick tile server for exploring data on the fly.

-Consider this as an early preview version.
 If you use it feedback is appreciated.

-To help you get started it is recommended that you work through livemaptiles_demo.ipynb
+To help you get started it is recommended that you look at livemaptiles_demo.ipynb

 a couple of things that might trip you up early on.
  - Wont work outside of a Jupyter notbook.